LongBu/AWS-SAP-C02-Study-Guide/README.md

    * Analyzes normal manangement events to create a baseline to then continuosly analyze write events to detect unusual patterns (S3/CloudTrail console/EventBridge events)
    * Cloudtrail Events are stored for 90 days, though can be sent to S3 and analyzed by Athena

+### Amazon EventBridge (aka Cloudwatch Events):
+  * Service to provide connectivity between certain events and resultant services such as
+    * CRON job triggering (via EventBridge) a λ
+    * λ triggering (via EventBridge) SNS/SQS messages
+    * Event Pattern: rules specified in AWS rule configs react to certain service action(s) (eg: check for external generated certs being that are n days away from expiration)
+    * When an EventBridge rule runs, it needs permission on the target (eg: \[λ, SNS, SQS, Cloudwatch Logs, API GW, etc.] resource based policy or \[Kinesis Streams, Sys Mgr Run Command, ECS tasks etc.] IAM Role must allow EventBridge)
+    * Externally available to 3rd party SAAS partners
+    * Can analyze events and infer an associated schema (capable of versioning).
+This registered schema allows code generation for applications to know the structure of the data in coming into the event bus
+    * EventBridge Event Buses Types:
+      * Default (receive events from AWS services)
+      * Partner (receive events from SAAS)
+      * Custom (recieve from Custom Applications)
+    * EventBridge Event Buses:
+      * Are accessible to other AWS accounts/Regions via Resource based policies
+      * Events can be archived/filtered sent to it (time based or forever) and even replayed

 ### SQS
   * if writing to it IAM Role permissions needed by the writer
   * if receiving from sns, need access policy to allow